getvmio/getvm-icons/README.md

 All raw SVG files are in the `logos` folder.
 The masked icons are in the `icons` folder.

-You can use the icons by accessing the [JSdelivr CDN](https://www.jsdelivr.com/package/gh/getvmio/getvm-icons), e.g.: <https://cdn.jsdelivr.net/gh/getvmio/getvm-icons@main/icons/linux.png>
+You can use the icons by accessing the [jsDelivr CDN](https://www.jsdelivr.com/package/gh/getvmio/getvm-icons), e.g.: <https://cdn.jsdelivr.net/gh/getvmio/getvm-icons@main/icons/linux.png>

 | Logo | Raw SVG | Masked PNG |
 | --- | --- | --- |